Rafa-X/k-means-image-compressor/README.md

 # K-Means Image Compressor
-Using the Machine Learning algorithm K-Means, applies clustering to reduce the number of colors in an image, effectively compressing it while preserving visual quality. <br><br>
+Using the Machine Learning algorithm K-Means, applies clustering to reduce the number of colors in an image, effectively compressing it while preserving visual quality. <br>

 This project demonstrates the power of clustering algorithms in image processing, optimizing storage while maintaining a visually recognizable output. <br><br>